 Farm management, governance of value chains, knowledge on domestic/ international markets and on fish quality can improve the basis for sustainable growth, increase value added and prepare the sector for export, thereby providing livelihood for locals and foreign exchange.
 Knowledge is increased through senior research cooperation and by educating PhDs.
 Research questions are: To what extent are fish-depleting microorganisms, arsenic, lead and pesticides of economic importance?
 Can they be reduced?
 Do water quality initiatives pay?
 Who are the main actors in the value chain?
 What are the major bottlenecks?
 How are prices formed?
 How much are consumers willing to pay for improved quality of fish?
 Can chains be upgraded through governance, water and fish quality and export focus?
 The foundation is value chain analysis, economic optimization, applied economics and environmental science.
 The knowledge provided forms basis for assessing governance and firm management.
 It will be disseminated to actors in the chains.

-The project has created multi-faceted knowledge of water quality, best farm management practice and value chain functioning in many dimensions, revealed by articles.
-More knowledge is soon to come founded on data/samples.
+The project has created multi-faceted knowledge of water quality, best farm management practice and value chain functioning in many dimensions, revealed by the different ref articles.
+More knowledge is to come.

-2. Capacity building is revealed by six PhDs, close senior/WP leader collaboration, several shared arrangements for partners/other staff.
+2. Capacity building revealed by six PhDs, close senior/WP leader collaboration, shared arrangements for partners/other staff.

-1. Six students were enrolled in PhD double degrees, one transferred to a single degree.
+1. 5 students enrolled in PhD double degrees, 1 in single degree.
 All have extension.

 5. Not relevant.